Invalid clicks: definition

 • Clicks by automated clicking tools, robots or other deceptive software

-Note: In rare cases, a click may be deemed invalid and removed, but the conversion occurring from that click might not necessarily be.
+Note: In rare cases, a click may be deemed invalid and removed, but the conversion occurring from that click may not necessarily be.
 This can lead to conversions being higher than clicks in some rare instances.

 Was this helpful?